I.4.1 Legal Framework

 Project Implementation Phase

 Payment of costs incurred in the last reporting period must take place at the latest within 30 days after the project end date.
-As an exception, staff costs (including social charges) referring to the last month of project implementation can be paid after this deadline, however not later than the due date of submission of the last report.
+As an exception, staff costs (including social charges) referring to the last month of project implementation can be paid after this deadline, however not later than the due date of submission of the last joint activity and joint finance reports.
 Costs paid after these dates shall be regarded as not eligible even if incurred during the project implementation phase.

 Project Closure Phase